mariaudem/Twitter-Performance-Risk-Analysis/README.md

 ## 🛠️ Key Skills Demonstrated

-This project is structured to directly validate the five key, high-value skills targeted for a Performance Analytics Consultant role:

 | Skill | Evidence in this Project |
 | :--- | :--- |
 | **Advanced DAX & Business Logic** | Creation of verifiable metrics (KPIs) and risk scores to track sentiment, engagement trends, and anomaly detection. |